Back

 • if heartburn or stomach pain occurs.

-Medicines such as Nalgesine may be associated with a slightly increased risk of heart attack (myocardial infarction) or stroke.
-Any risk is more likely with high doses and long-term treatment.
-Do not exceed the recommended dose and duration of treatment (3 days to reduce elevated body temperature or 10 days to relieve pain).
+Medicines such as Nalgesin may be associated with a small increased risk of heart attack (myocardial infarction) or stroke.
+Each risk is more likely with high doses and long-term treatment.
+Do not exceed the recommended dose and duration of treatment (3 days for lowering high body temperature or 10 days for relieving pain).

 If you have heart problems, have had a stroke or think you may be at risk of these conditions (for example, if you have high blood pressure, diabetes or high cholesterol or are a smoker), you should discuss your treatment with your doctor or pharmacist.

-If you drink alcoholic beverages regularly (three or more glasses a day), discuss the use of Nalgesine with a doctor.
-In combination with alcohol, Nalgesine can increase the risk of stomach bleeding.
+If you drink alcoholic beverages regularly (three or more drinks per day), discuss the use of Nalgesin with your doctor.
+In combination with alcohol, Nalgesin may increase the risk of stomach bleeding.

-If you have already taken other medicines to relieve pain or reduce a high body temperature and you get hives, facial swelling, an asthma attack or even shock, do not take Nalgesin without consulting a doctor
+If you have already taken other medicines to relieve pain or reduce elevated body temperature and have experienced hives, facial swelling, an asthma attack or even shock, do not take Nalgesin without consulting a doctor.

 Nalgesin contains sodium

-This medicine contains 25.08 mg of sodium (main ingredient of table/table salt) in each film-coated tablet.
-This amount is equivalent to 1.25% of the recommended maximum daily dietary intake of sodium for an adult.
+This medicine contains 25.08 mg sodium (main ingredient of cooking/table salt) per film-coated tablet.
+This amount is equivalent to 1.25% of the recommended maximum daily intake of sodium for an adult.

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

-Interactions with other medications may increase or decrease the effects of Nalgesin or other medications.
+Interactions with other drugs may lead to an increase or decrease in the effects of Nalgesin or other drugs.
 This happens with:

 • other painkillers (acetylsalicylic acid or other non-steroidal anti-inflammatory drugs),

-• medicines that contain the same active substance, naproxen,
+• medicines that contain the same active ingredient, naproxen,

-• medicines that prevent blood clotting (anticoagulants) or medicines that dissolve existing blood clots (fibrinolytics),
+• medicines that prevent blood clotting (anticoagulants) or medicines that dissolve existing clots (fibrinolytics),

 • medicines to prevent blood clots (Aspirin/acetylsalicylic acid)